-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Cost sharing for Medicare- Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings covered services: Outpatient X-rays at a freestanding facility/office • \$0 copay Outpatient X-rays at an Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests outpatient hospital • \$195 copay Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used.
-Other outpatient diagnostic tests Prior authorization rules may apply.
-Therapeutic radiology services • 20% coinsurance Medical supplies • 20% coinsurance Lab services at a freestanding facility/office • 20% coinsurance for Genetic Testing • \$0 copay for all other labs Lab services at an outpatient hospital • 20% coinsurance for Genetic Testing • \$195 copay for all other labs Blood services • \$0 copay Diagnostic tests and procedures at a freestanding facility/office • \$0 copay for Colonoscopy, Endoscopy and other diagnostic "scopic" procedures,
+Outpatient diagnostic tests and therapeutic services and supplies

+- X-rays - Radiation (radium and isotope) therapy including technician materials and supplies - Surgical supplies, such as dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Laboratory tests - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used. - Other outpatient diagnostic tests